H2OKing89/mam_tool/SECURITY.md

 ### Sensitive Data

-MAMFast handles sensitive information that should **never** be committed to version control:
+shelfr handles sensitive information that should **never** be committed to version control:

 | Data | Location | Risk |
 |------|----------|------|